 Spirituality really needs to change.
 It is depressing that it has become synonymous with ancient hierarchical religions and practices of trying to empty our minds for hours on end with no clear purpose.

 In order to manifest the discovery of truth, meaning and freedom that a lot of spirituality talks about we need to be able to empower people to show up to their practice so that they can discover what this means for them.

-Hierarchy crushes personal empowerment, freedom and truth.
-It turns people into blind followers who need to be told what to do and think.
+Hierarchy can crush personal empowerment, freedom and truth.
+It can turn people into blind followers who need to be told what to do and think.